synfonaut/Open-Directory/README.md

 * don't fetch network request every single time....use cache if we can
 * bug: verify edit transactions in same block don't lose their order in update and set wrong value

+* bug: occasionally react throws a warning about hashchange clearform
 * bug: can you add an item to a brand new category without refreshing?